martanne/vis/README.md

        highlight the given column

+     horizon    number          default 32768 (32K)

+       how far back the lexer will look to synchronize parsing

      theme      name            default dark-16.lua | solarized.lua (16 | 256 color)

        use the given theme / color scheme for syntax highlighting